In this section

-Thrush is very uncommon before puberty, so if your child has itching or irritation around the vulva, it is not likely to be thrush.
+Thrush is very uncommon before puberty, although can be common in babies.
 Threadworms can also cause itching and redness around the vaginal area (see our fact sheet

 There are many simple ways to reduce your child's symptoms if they have itch or irritation around the vulva.
 These suggestions will also help prevent symptoms from returning.

 If your child's itch and irritation remain after trying the suggestions above, see your GP.
 Also see the GP if your child has:

 How can I get my child to stop scratching?

 It's hard to get a child who is feeling itchy to not scratch, but it is important to discourage scratching so they don't irritate the skin further.
 Try placing a cold, damp, cloth against the itchy area to relieve the itch, or give your child a vinegar bath.
 See your GP if nothing